Expanding Our Universe

 Hi!
 My name is Jonathan, and I’m a high school student with a deep passion for astronomy and astrophysics.
 I created this website to share my journey of learning about the universe, from studying at summer programs to developing my own astrophotography skills.

 At Stevenson High School, I am taking or will take advanced coursework including Calculus B&C, AP Physics I, II, and C. I also plan to take an astronomy class online at a community college to further deepen my knowledge.
 Looking ahead, I aim to participate in the USA Physics Olympiad (USAPhO) and the USA Astronomy and Astrophysics Olympiad (USAAAO), both of which challenge students to apply scientific thinking to complex problems.
+I have also qualified for AIME multiple times and received AMC 10 Distinguished Honor Roll and AMC 12 Honor Roll.

 Beyond school, I spend time reading astronomy books, following online lectures, and studying astrophysics topics on my own.
 I am especially excited to begin astrophotography—capturing images of the Moon, planets, and deep-sky objects.
 My long-term goal is to contribute to astrophysics research, particularly in the search for habitable worlds.